-Mt Albert homicide victim identified as Tom Coombes
+Mt Albert homicide: Man arrested, victim identified as Tom Coombes

 Detective inspector Chris Barry announced on Wednesday a homicide inquiry had been launched after Coombes' body was found in a Mt Albert walkway.

-Police were notified about 6.55pm on Tuesday and believe the crime had been committed shortly prior.
+Police were notified about 6.55pm on Tuesday and believed the crime had been committed shortly prior.

 At a press conference on Thursday, Barry told reporters it was believed the victim had been walking along the pathway and was on his way home.